ercanon/Sprite-Sorting-Camera-Culling/docs/README.md

 #### By triggers
 Using colliders to detect which entity must be rendered first.
+This is usually implemented when a map have routes at different heights that intersect.
 ![Pokemon](https://github.com/ercanon/Sprite-Sorting-Camera-Culling/blob/main/docs/images/Pokemon_Seaside_Cycling.png)
 ###### Pokemon Gen 3 - Seaside Cycling